wayne-kirk-schmidt/kafka-tools/README.md

 ```
 bin
-├── kafka_consumer_test.py
+├── kafka_reader.py
-├── kafka_producer_test.py
+├── kafka_writer.py
-└── syslog_parser_validator.py
+└── syslog_parse.py
 ```
-* kafka_consumer_test.py is a basic consumer of Kafka messages.
+* kafka_reader.py is a basic consumer of Kafka messages.
 This will print summary or details

-* kafka_producer_test.py this is a basic message creator that can be used as both unit test and load test
+* kafka_writer.py is a basic message creator that can be used as both unit test and load test

-* syslog_parser_validator.py this validates the number of syslog messages, and computes a histogram of the data sizes
+* syslog_parse.py validates the number of syslog messages, and computes a histogram of the data sizes

 To Do List:
 ===========